Therapy for Trauma

-Am I Really Suffering from Trauma?
+Am I Suffering From Trauma?

 Did something happen that you can’t get over?
 Was it the loss of a loved one?
 Abuse?
 Divorce?
 An accident?
 Maybe you haven’t thought of what you went through as a trauma.
-Trauma is just a way of saying something happened to you that was so difficult and upsetting you can’t get over it.
+Trauma is just a way of saying something happened to you that was so difficult and upsetting that you can’t get over it.
 Trauma can be a single event, like being the victim of an assault or surviving a serious accident.
 But trauma can also be something repeated, like being verbally or physically abused by a partner or being picked on and bullied throughout your childhood.
-Regardless of the situation, trauma changes the trajectory of your life and stops you from being the person you used to be or the person you want to be.
+Regardless of the situation, trauma changes the trajectory of your life and stops you from being the person you used to be, or the person you want to be.